 - Presentational - speaking and writing

-Student performance is rated using a rubric that describes the levels of proficiency used in World Languages.
+Student performance is rated using rubrics that describe the levels of proficiency used in World Languages.
 The descriptors in the rubric are part of national and state descriptors for all levels of language:

 A scale of 1-20 is used to represent the levels of proficiency instead of receiving a traditional grade on a 100 point grading scale*.